-The Information Resource Security Program (IRSP) was completed during FY 2018.
-The program was updated to comply with the Federal Bureau of Investigation CJIS policy, (TAC) 202, and other state and federal laws.
+The Information Resource Security Program (IRSP) annual review was conducted for FY 2019 to comply with the Federal Bureau of Investigation CJIS policy, (TAC) 202, and other state and federal laws.
 The new IRSP consists of an information security policy, a controls catalog and an acceptable-use document.
-It was staffed and briefed to TDCJ's executive director and signed in April of 2018.
+It was staffed and briefed to TDCJ's executive director and signed in June of 2019.